 - Charity Watch bestowed an A rating to Earthworks because nearly 90% of its budget goes to project work and mere 4% is devoted to management and expenses.

 WILDLIFE CONSERVATION SOCIETY

-Wildlife Conservation Society works to conserve the world’s largest wild places.
-They focus on 15 different regions, which collectively contain over half of the planet’s biodiversity.
+Wildlife Conservation Society safeguards the world’s largest wild places.
+They focus on 16 different regions, which collectively contain over half of the planet’s biodiversity.
 Led by an expert staff from the field, zoos and aquariums, WCS has been “protecting wildlife and wild places for over a century.”
-This organization is based out of New York, but fight the good fight all around the world.

 AFRICAN WILDLIFE FOUNDATION